 Sukari operates a closed-circuit system and does not discharge water to the environment.
 Wastewater is re-used through the plant and for dust suppression.
 There are strong commercial drivers to maximising water reuse due to the high cost of drawing raw water from the Red Sea and the operation of the desalination plant.

+Our water reporting is aligned with the guidelines of the ICMM Guide to Water Reporting and water accounting framework.
 We measure our performance using several key indicators including water quality, rate of reuse and water intensity.
-To calculate our water intensity, we use water withdrawn per kilotonnes of ore milled.
-Our water reporting is aligned with the guidelines of the International Council on Mining and Metals (“ICMM”) Guide to Water Reporting.
+To calculate our water intensity, we use two indicators: water withdrawn per kilotonne of ore milled and water withdrawn per oz of gold produced.